laye-diop/mini-framework/Documentation.markdown

 ```javascript
     let div = this.CreateElement("div" , ["completed" , "container"])
 ```
+    To sanitise a string and avoid html injection, user this.sanitise(html)

 # Event Handling
     To add an event on an html element, use the method addEvent.